 In addition to getting dressed, I also put on makeup and make my hair presentable.
 Now, I know some of you are naturally gorgeous and don’t wear makeup.
 That’s awesome for you!
 Seriously, I’m jealous.

-But for me and the rest of us, I need to cover some things up and accentuate others.
+But for me, I need to cover some things up and accentuate others.
 But to be clear, I don’t spend nearly as much time on my face and hair as I did before kids.
 I used to flat iron my long hair every day.
 And I haven’t done that in years.
 In fact, I’m not sure I ever will.
 I have a lot of hair!

-You deserve to feel like a gorgeous mom!
-And I’ll go further to say you deserve to feel like a sexy mom, too!
+You deserve to feel like a gorgeous woman!
+And I’ll go further to say you deserve to feel sexy, too!
 Feeling good isn’t hard – it just requires your permission.

 Leave in the comments what you’ve deciding to focus on to give yourself your BEST!
 This post and the entire series is ALL about caring about yourself.